adobe/aem-dispatcher-experiments/experiments/gracePeriod/README.md

 ## Conclusion

-The `gracePeriod` setting saved a large amount of unnecessary rendering on the publish instance, and enabled the system as a whole to process a higher number of requests as a result.
-For more on `gracePeriod`, check out the [Understanding Cache](https://helpx.adobe.com/ca/experience-manager/kb/ams-dispatcher-manual/understanding-cache.html) HelpX doc, and look for the "Auto-Invalidate Grace Period" section.
+The `gracePeriod` setting saved a significant amount of unnecessary rendering on the publish instance, enabling the system as a whole to process a higher number of requests in the same amount of time.
+For more on `gracePeriod`, check out the [Understanding Cache](https://helpx.adobe.com/ca/experience-manager/kb/ams-dispatcher-manual/understanding-cache.html) HelpX doc, "Auto-Invalidate Grace Period" section.